quixio/quix-streams/docs/connect.md

 start [Reading](/sdk/read.md) and [Writing](/sdk/write.md) real-time
 time series data with Quix:

-### Set Up the Security Options for Your Connection
+### Set up the SecurityOptions for your connection

 === "Python"